chavee716/chavee716/README.md

 ## 🎓 About Me

 - 🎓 BSc Hons.
-Computer Engineering Undergraduate at [University of Ruhuna](https://www.ruh.ac.lk/)
+Computer Engineering Undergraduate at [Faculty of Engineering, University of Ruhuna](https://www.eng.ruh.ac.lk/)
 - 💡 Passionate about Machine Learning, AI, and Full Stack Development
 - 🚀 Always exploring new technologies and frameworks
 - 📫 How to reach me: chaveendias@gmail.com